adetunjii/database-internals-notes/Part 1: Storage Engines/Chapter 1 - Introduction and Overview.md

 It has 2 components:

-1. **Sequential log file:** Before any operation is called successful, the database must ensure that the data is written to a sequential log file.
+1. **Sequential log file:** Before any operation is complete, the results of the operation must be written to a sequential log file.
 This is done by using a technique called _write-ahead logging_, which is a topic for a future chapter.
 2. **Backup copy:** Another thing we store on disk is a _backup copy_ of the database.
+The backup copy is maintained as a sorted disk-based structure.
 The "checkpointer" is a component of recovery manager that is responsible for maintaining a backup copy of the database in an almost up-to-date state.
 (Source / Good read: https://pages.cs.wisc.edu/~vijayan/ra/papers/checkpointing-memory-resident-db.pdf)

 **How do these 2 components work together?**